What Crypto does Stake offer?

 Ethereum is also considered a very safe and secure investment as well, meaning that if you’d like to use Ethereum, you can do so with confidence.
 Ether appears second from the top on Stake’s crypto drop down menu.

-Ethereum is commonly associated with a dark blue colour and at the time of writing, 1 Ether is worth just under $350 United States Dollars (USD).
+Ethereum is commonly associated with a dark blue colour and at the time of writing, 1 Ether is worth just under $1,900 United States Dollars (USD).
 But once again, Ethereum is projected to only grow in value in the future.
-Some experts believe that it could be worth as much as $4,000 for 1 Ether by the end of next year.

-Onto our first Altcoin, Litecoin is a very interesting crypto.
+Onto our first Altcoin, Litecoin is a very interesting cryptocurrency.

 It was first created around the same time Bitcoin was starting to make waves around the world.
 But its value is at the opposite end of the spectrum.